Thinking of visiting Egypt? Plan your trip with this in-depth Egypt travel guide.

 Travel insurance is the fail-safe that’ll help any trip meet your expectations.
 It offers coverage options ranging from medical emergency assistance to theft, cancellations, and third-party liability insurance.

-An Egypt travel brochure from the airport won’t be enough for this jam-packed country.
-Instead, you can invest in an extensive travel guide for Egypt.
-Some options include the Moon Egypt Travel Guide and Lonely Planet Egypt Guide, both available in paperback and e-copy.
+Invest in an extensive travel guide for Egypt.
+Some great options include the Moon Egypt Travel Guide and Lonely Planet Egypt Guide, both available in paperback and e-copy.

 Make the most of your trip by experiencing the best things to do in Cairo.
 The bustling capital boasts tons of attractions and historical sites.
 You can visit the Museum of Egyptian Civilization, walk around Islamic and Coptic Cairo, and enjoy an entertaining dinner cruise on the Nile all in one day.